jack23247/blog/_posts/2021-04-01-bittersweet-tale-170-01.md

 > ***NOTE TO READER***
 >
-> The MFIOA from the sad 150 is technically not supported, but I decided to try to use it anyway and (to my surprise) it works just fine!
+> The MFIOA from the sad 150 is technically not supported, but I decided to try to use it anyway and (to my surprise) it works just fine.

 ### Powering the drives